 There are several potential avenues for future work on inference with Mondrian random forests.
-The development of data-adaptive partitioning schemes is one such important direction, and could be implemented perhaps by allowing the lifetime parameter $\lambda$ to vary across different covariates, yielding the d-dimensional parameter ( $\lambda_1, \ldots, \lambda_d$ ).
+The development of data-adaptive partitioning schemes is one such important direction, and could be implemented perhaps by allowing the lifetime parameter λ to vary across different covariates, yielding the d-dimensional parameter ($\lambda_1, \ldots, \lambda_d$).
 One approach to designing such methodology might involve adapting sparse, greedy algorithms for non-parametric regression, similar to those described by Lafferty and Wasserman (2008), to the context of axis-aligned partitioning estimators.
-Specifically, by examining how changes in each $\lambda_j$ affect the Mondrian forest estimator, e.g., via an estimate of $\frac{\partial}{\partial \lambda_j} \mathbb{E}[\hat{\mu}(x)]$ , these parameters can be dynamically adjusted to more effectively learn low-dimensional structure in the regression function.
+Specifically, by examining how changes in each λ_j affect the Mondrian forest estimator, e.g., via an estimate of $\frac{\partial}{\partial \lambda_j} \mathbb{E}[\hat{\mu}(x)]$, these parameters can be dynamically adjusted to more effectively learn low-dimensional structure in the regression function.
 Alternatively, one might formulate a Goldenshluger-Lepski-type procedure (Goldenshluger and Lepski, 2008) for multiple tuning parameter selection.
 Another potential line of research would consist of proposing further strategies for debiasing Mondrian random forests (and related estimators); an approach based on within-cell local polynomial smoothing, for example, may serve to eliminate both design bias and boundary bias, as well as allowing for less restrictive conditions on the covariate density function and the regression function.

-9 Acknowledgments and funding
+8 Acknowledgments and funding

-The authors would like to thank Krishnakumar Balasubramanian, Rajita Chandak, Jianqing Fan, Henry Reeve, Richard Samworth, and Sanjeev Kulkarni for comments and insightful discussions.
+The authors would like to thank Rajita Chandak, Jianqing Fan, Henry Reeve, Richard Samworth, and Sanjeev Kulkarni for comments and insightful discussions.
 Klusowski would like to thank the participants at the 11th Bernoulli-IMS World Congress in Probability and Statistics in Bochum, Germany for valuable feedback.
 Underwood would like to thank the attendees at the University of Pittsburgh, University of Illinois Urbana-Champaign, and University of Michigan Statistics Seminars, as well as the members of the University of Cambridge Statistics Laboratory.
-We also thank the Editor, Associate Editor, and three reviewers for their insightful comments and criticisms which led to substantial improvements of the paper.